jluiscg/Lootbox-Simulator/README.md

 Probabilty for each one can be changed within the app

+#### Customize
-Customize the background, lootbox model, lootbox texture and legendary prize song to your preference.
+Change the background, lootbox model, lootbox texture and legendary prize song to your preference.